howtographql/howtographql/content/backend/graphql-js/4-authentication-1.md

 Great job!
 So now the `User` is part of our data model and of the Graphcool schema!
 However, it still needs to be part of the application schema as it's only referenced there but the application schema doesn't yet have access to the actual definition.
 So, there will be a `Couldn't find type User in any of the schemas.`-error when you're trying to start the server now.

 You could now take the same approach as with the `Link` type from before and use the `import` syntax from `graphql-import`.
 However, this time you're actually going to _redefine_ the `User` type in the application schema.
 This is because you don't want to expose the `password` field through the application schema.
-If you were to import the `User` type like the `Link` type before, you wouldn't be able to control which fields should be exposed.
+If you were to import the `User` type like the `Link` type before, you wouldn't be able to control which fields should be exposed in your API.

 <Instruction>